06 Jul 2017

-The International Organization for Migration (IOM) Mission to the Republic of Moldova presents the third edition of the Extended Migration Profile (EMP) of the Republic of Moldova for 2008–2013.
-This report is edited and published under the project “Supporting the implementation of the migration and development component of the EU–Republic of Moldova Mobility Partnership and harnessing its benefits for the residents of the Transnistria Region of the Republic of Moldova” implemented by IOM and funded by the Delegation of the European Union to the Republic of Moldova.
+The International Organization for Migration (IOM) Mission to Moldova presents the fourth edition of the Extended Migration Profile (EMP) of the Republic of Moldova for 2009–2014.
+This report was edited and published under the project “Supporting the implementation of the migration and development component of the EU–Moldova Mobility Partnership and harnessing its benefits for the residents of the Transnistria Region of the Republic of Moldova”, which is implemented by IOM and funded by the Delegation of the European Union to Moldova.

-This analytical report follows the EMP template approved by Government Decision No. 634 and covers four basic blocks of information and analysis, namely: migration trends (part A); impact of migration (part B); migration management framework (part C); and key findings, policies’ implications and recommendations (part D).
+This analytical report follows the EMP template approved by Government Decision No. 634 and covers four basic blocks of information and analysis, namely: migration trends (part A of the report); impact of migration (part B); migration management framework (part C); and key findings, policies’ implications and recommendations (part D).
 It also presents statistical tables containing data on migration provided by the relevant institutions, in compliance with the List of Indicators approved by the aforementioned Government Decision.

-The current edition of the EMP is a country-owned tool developed in consultation with a wide number of government and non-governmental stakeholders to be used for enhancing policy coherence, evidence-based policymaking and mainstreaming migration into national development planning.
+The EMP is a country-owned tool developed in consultation with a wide number of government and non-government stakeholders to be used for enhancing policy coherence, evidence-based policymaking and mainstreaming migration into national development planning.